darksys0x/darksys0x.github.io/about.md

 <p3> Hey there, I’m Hamad, or you might know me as darksys0x.
-I work as a digital forensic and incident response consultant.
-I’m interested in reverse engineering and malware analysis of any kind, from the low level world of operating systems to the high level world of front-end and browsers.
-I’ve dissected approximately over a hundred malicious software, unraveling their sneaky secrets and obfuscation.
-I enjoy blogging, horseback riding, and deadlifting, finding inspiration and balance in these activities.</p3>
+I am a digital forensic and incident responder by day and by night I enjoy programming, reverse engineering and malware analysis of any kind, from the low level world of operating systems to the high level world of front-end and browsers.
+I like doing a deep dive when I can.
+I also enjoy a bit of blogging, horseback riding, and deadlifting activities..</p3>

 ### Projects: